FIELD AUDIT · SHUFFLE/MINES

 What is the verified Shuffle mines rtp?

 Per-game mines RTP at Shuffle is the expected 99 percent cluster baseline, pending operator publication of the precise figure.
-The brand publishes 99 percent on crash, dice, and plinko openly; mines almost certainly matches but is not separately published.
+Shuffle publishes 99 percent on crash, dice, and plinko openly; mines almost certainly matches but is not separately published.

 How does SHFL token rakeback work on mines?